Everything Microsoft announced at Build 2019

 While we had some idea of what to expect from Microsoft Build 2019, the annual conference delivered a number of notable announcements for developers, companies, and consumers alike, spanning artificial intelligence (AI), cloud computing, Kubernetes, and — yes — Internet Explorer.
 But the less said about HoloLens, the better.

-Here, we take a quick look back at everything Microsoft announced on day one at the Seattle event.
+Here, we take a quick look back at everything Microsoft announced on day one of the Seattle event.

 Tooling up